SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 [image assetsSrc="00.Console-example.png" /]

-In most operating systems, the **console** is available as a standalone application which we can use to run computer commands.
+In most operating systems, the **console** is available as a standalone application that we can use to run computer commands.

 It is called **Command Prompt** in Windows, and **Terminal** in Linux and Mac.

 The console runs console applications.

 They read text from the command line and can produce text as output.

 We are going to learn programming mostly through creating **console applications**.

 **IntelliJ IDEA** has its own console, which we are going to use to **read input** and **print output**:

 [image assetsSrc="intro-to-programming-console.png" /]

 [/slide]